 The winter has arrived, and that means air will turn extra dry.
-While rubbing lotion on your skin and reducing your time in the shower will help, being mindful of your home's humidity level will make an even bigger difference.
+While rubbing lotion on your skin and reducing your time in the shower will help, being mindful of your Cleveland home's humidity level will make an even bigger difference.

 Research has shown that an indoor humidity level of 40-60% is ideal for maximum comfort and health.
 Yet keeping the home's air this moist for an entire winter can lead to ice and water forming on the windows.
-Moisture will collect along the wall and cavities of the attic and this this can lead to serious problems.
+Moisture will collect along the wall and cavities of the attic, and this can lead to serious problems.
 The solution is to find a happy medium between indoor humidity levels that won't cause moisture issues, or contrarily, nosebleeds.
 Homeowners who have a humidifier should adjust it at the outset of the winter to a level that will not over-humidify the living space.
 Use a hygrometer to accurately measure the relative humidity level.
 In general, lower outdoor temperatures will require a home with a lower humidity level.

 For optimal comfort, indoor humidity levels should be adjusted based on the outside temperature:

 - When the outside temperature is 20-40 degrees Fahrenheit, the indoor humidity level should generally not exceed 40%.

 - When the outside temperature is 10-20 degrees Fahrenheit, indoor humidity levels should not exceed 35%.

 - If the outdoor temperature is 0-10 degrees, the indoor humidity level should remain at 30% or slightly lower.